-Matthew Hanscom joins OSJ’s resident ensemble in 2014-15, performing the title role in Rigoletto, Taddeo (The Italian Girl in Algiers), Gino Carella (Where Angels Fear to Tread), and Papageno (The Magic Flute.)
+In his second year as a member of OSJ’s resident ensemble, Matthew Hanscom performs the roles of Scarpia (Tosca), Figaro (The Marriage of Figaro), Escamillo (Carmen) and Stanley (A Streetcar Named Desire).
+Last season, Mr. Hanscom was featured in the title role of Rigoletto, Taddeo (The Italian Girl in Algiers), Gino Carella (Where Angels Fear to Tread), and Papageno (The Magic Flute.)

 Mr. Hanscom began 2014 in his sixth season at Sarasota Opera, appearing as Comte de Toulouse in Verdi’s Jérusalem and covering Figaro in Il barbiere di Siviglia.
 Highlights from past seasons include Schaunard in Puccini’s La bohème, a “fully realized portrait” of Slim in Carlisle Floyd’s Of Mice and Men, and Ping in Puccini’s Turandot.

 Awards and accolades received include being named international finalist in the Neue Stimmen International Singing Competition in Gütersloh, Germany.
 He is a former national semi-finalist in the Palm Beach Opera Vocal Competition as well as a former national semi-finalist in Houston Grand Opera’s Eleanor McCollum Competition for Young Singers.
 In consecutive years he was a district winner, followed by a national semi-finalist in the Metropolitan Opera National Council Auditions and can be seen in the documentary film “The Audition”.